Marriage-Based Green Card Fraud On The Rise Amid Controversy Surrounding Merit-Based Immigration System

-A speedy marriage to a U.S. citizen can reduce an immigrant’s waiting time for a visa from five years to three months.
+A speedy marriage to a U.S. citizen can reduce an immigrant’s waiting time for a visa from five years to three months, according to Newsweek.
 The current climate regarding the immigration laws in the United States has made business very lucrative for marriage brokers wanting to unite immigrants with their American “spouse.”

 The marriage brokers — who also function as travel agents, notaries public, lawyers or entrepreneurs — solicit willing partners who are often down-and-out divorcees, homosexuals, prostitutes, or addicts in methadone clinics, according to Newsweek.